sysadminstory/chrootme/README.md

 chrootme
 ========

-Small script to mount and chroot a local system (using a recue CD or Image)
+Small script to mount and chroot a local system (using a recue CD or Image).
+This script is developped to have minimal requirements therefore it should run on a very large panel of rescue system.

+Feel free to report any problem in the Github located at : https://github.com/sysadminstory/chrootme/

 Usage
 =====